Combatting Swamp Shoe: How to Extend The Life of Your Pointe Shoes in Hot and Humid Weather

-Washington Ballet dancer Katherine Barkman glues inside her shoes’ boxes before wearing them to help them last even longer.
-Formerly a principal with Ballet Manila, Barkman is an expert when it comes to dancing in a tropical environment.
+San Francisco Ballet dancer Katherine Barkman glues inside her shoes’ boxes before wearing them to help them last even longer.
+Formerly a principal with The Washington Ballet and Ballet Manila, Barkman is an expert when it comes to dancing in a tropical environment.
 “Our main studio was open-air, with only three walls, so when it was 100 degrees with 100 percent humidity it was no joke,” she says.
 After gluing, Barkman recommends leaving your shoes standing upright to dry someplace cool, like a closet.
 “The longer they sit, the better it will work,” she says.
 “If you have a summer intensive coming up, I’d start gluing your shoes a week or two before.”
 Remember that a little bit of glue goes a long way; experiment on an old pair of shoes first to find what works for you.

 Collado preparing her shoes before class.
 Casey Ayala, Courtesy Houston Ballet